150 South Fifth Street

 - Obtained a favorable settlement on behalf of a Minnesota company after prosecuting a competitor for tortious interference.

-- Successfully prosecuted a builder’s breach of Minnesota’s new home warranties on behalf of an association of condominium owners.
+- Successfully prosecuted multiple builders’ breaches of Minnesota’s new home warranties on behalf of associations of condominium or townhome owners.

 - Obtained a favorable settlement on behalf of a Fortune 100 company after prosecuting a breach of an asset purchase agreement.